ClinGen - Clinical Genome Resource

 Several key goals support our overall mission of building a genomic knowledge base to improve patient care:

-- Share genomic and phenotypic data provided by clinicians, researchers, and patients through centralized databases for clinical and research use
+Share genomic and phenotypic data between clinicians, researchers, and patients through centralized and federated databases for clinical and research use.

 Primary Funding Sources

 ClinGen is primarily funded by the National Human Genome Research Institute (NHGRI), through the following three grants: